4 days from Ouarzazate to Merzouga erg chebbi desert tour

 Shared & Private 4-Days Tour from Ouarzazate To Merzouga Via Zagora

 If you love adventure, nature, off-road trails, or if you are a photographer: Then this trip is probably what you need to take to experience the hidden off-roads and Saharan landscapes in southeastern parts of Morocco.
-4 days from Ouarzazate to Merzouga Erg Chebbi desert tour that covers many remote regions of the Draa Tafilalt region including Mountains, deserts, valleys, Berber villages, palm groves, rock formations…etc.
+4 Days from Ouarzazate to Merzouga desert tour that covers many remote regions of the Draa Tafilalt region including Mountains, deserts, valleys, Berber villages, palm groves, rock formations…etc.

-This Morocco adventure tour of 4 days starts with the Unesco world heritage site of Ait ben Haddou and the valley of roses trails to Dades gorges after visiting one of the most known Kasbahs included Amridil. you will have the opportunity to experience the Berber cultures, food, clothes, you will explore the Sahara desert in southern Morocco which located near the border of Algeria and Morocco, experience camel rides, desert camps, Berber music.
+This Morocco adventure tour of 4 days starts with the Unesco world heritage site of Ait ben Haddou and the valley of roses trails to Dades gorges after visiting one of the most known Kasbahs including Amridil. you will have the opportunity to experience the Berber cultures, food, and clothes, you will explore the Sahara desert in southern Morocco which is located near the border of Algeria and Morocco, and experience camel rides, desert camps, and Berber music.

-4 days from Ouarzazate to Merzouga Erg Chebbi desert tour
+Info of 4 days from Ouarzazate to Merzouga desert tour

 + Duration: 4 Days & 3 nights